 Eldercare Assistance

 Like childcare, resources to help employees care for aging parents are highly valued.
-Examples include access to eldercare counsellors and agency referrals, subsidized adult day care services, legal/financial guidance, in-home care, nursing home selection, telephone check-ins, and emergency in-home or facility care.
+Examples include access to eldercare counsellors and agency referrals, subsidized adult day care services, legal/financial guidance, in-home care, nursing home selection, telephone check-ins, and emergency in-home or and compassionate care benefits.

 Flexible Work Arrangements